bigeasy/strata/diary.md

 ## Merging

-Going to have to consider the different forms of merge, chosing the right candidate, etc. Not sure if I'm up for the battery of tests before Strata 0.0.3, but then again, once they're built, it ought not be too difficult.
+Going to have to consider the different forms of merge, choosing the right candidate, etc. Not sure if I'm up for the battery of tests before Strata 0.0.3, but then again, once they're built, it ought not be too difficult.